SourceShiv/SimpleRockPaperScissors/README.md

 # SimpleRockPaperScissors
-This is one my earliest beginner projects making a basic rock paper scissors game.
+This is one of my beginner projects making a basic rock paper scissors game.

 ## Features
 - Functions